DESIGN - PROTOTYPE - MANUFACTURE

 As a junior, I helped my team developed a safer and cheaper way to deploy drogue parachutes from the crew capsule of Blue Origin’s New Shepard rocket.
 My main contribution was designing and building a test rig which allowed the team to test and collect data on different deployment designs.
 The rig was secured to a concrete slab that we poured, and was then used to fire off parachute projectiles at several hundred miles per hour.
 The deployments were measured with numerous pressure and force sensors, and a high-speed video camera. (see photos of the test rig under the "School Projects" section of my Portfolio page)

-As a senior, my team and I are developing a more reliable way for nurses to deliver secondary IVs to hospital patients.
-This project requires a complete redesign of CareFusion’s secondary IV system.
-So far, we’ve met with nurses to obtain feedback on preliminary prototypes, and are currently designing our next iterations of the device.
+As a senior, my team and I developed a more reliable way for nurses to deliver secondary IVs to hospital patients.
+This project required a complete redesign of CareFusion’s secondary IV system.
+We met with nurses to obtain feedback on preliminary prototypes, and designing our next iterations of the device.
 As the leader of my team, I’m looking forward to developing my leadership skills as well as my technical capabilities.